SAP/hana-my-thai-star-data-generator/README.md

 port = 30015
 user = OASP_TEST
 password = Oa5p_test
+express_edition = true
 ```

 Set up your database connection data and credentials.
 The data must match the data used for your My Thai Star server.
+If you are using a SAP HANA express edition database you have to set `express_edition` to `true`.
+If you're using a different SAP HANA edition you can set it to `false` or omit it.
+This will speed up the generation at the cost of some more server processing time.

 **Example**